-From Saturday August 29th, you can enjoy the wide range of artworks that have been painted, planted, crafted and drawn by neighbours of all ages.
+You can still enjoy the wide range of artworks that have been painted, planted, crafted and drawn by neighbours of all ages.
 Most artworks will be on display for a few months if not longer.
-Numbers 16 and 22 were only there for the day.
+Numbers 16 and 22 were only there for the day, number 1 has since been replaced with another mural.
 Have a look at the map here:

 This project was made possible with the support from the City of Port Adelaide Enfield, and created by The Pear – Neighbourhood Node in collaboration with ECH Inc., Uniting SA, Bringing Back the Butterflies, Kalaya Children’s Centre and Trinity Alberton Church.